Formula One: The Ultimate Motorsport of Speed, Technology, and Innovation

 Red flag

-A red flag is used when a serious accident has occurred or weather conditions become too dangerous to drive in.
+A red flag is used when a serious accident occurs, or weather conditions become too dangerous to drive in.
 It indicates to the drivers that the race has been stopped.
 Drivers must immediately stop and return to their pits when a red flag has been shown.
-Because of the seriousness of red flags, not only are they physically shown when an incident occurs but also virtually on the driver’s steering wheel.
+Because of the seriousness of red flags, they are physically shown when an incident occurs and virtually on the driver’s steering wheel.
 This is to ensure that no driver misses it.

 Black flag

-A black flag with a drivers race number is shown to a driver who has been disqualified from the race.
-When a driver is shown a black flag it means they must return to the pits and retire the car.
-Drivers are shown the black flag when they have broken rules on the track and failed to comply with penalties given.
+A black flag with a driver’s race number is shown to a driver disqualified.
+When a driver is shown a black flag, they must return to the pits and retire the car.
+Drivers are shown the black flag when they have broken the rules on the track and failed to comply with the penalties given.

 How Long Does a Formula One Season Last

 The Formula One season lasts from March to November each year.
-The F1 season is made up of 22 races throughout and each race is situated in different parts of the world.
-Some places that hold F1 races each year are the UK, Belgium and Italy and some newer destinations that have hosted F1 races are Bahrain, Saudi Arabia and Azerbaijan.
+It consists of 22 races, each situated in a different part of the world.
+Some places that hold F1 races each year are the UK, Belgium, and Italy, and some newer destinations that have hosted F1 races are Bahrain, Saudi Arabia, and Azerbaijan.

-Each country has its own unique track and the race may be on during the day or at night.
-One week drivers may be driving through the narrow streets of Monaco and another week the lit up streets of Singapore at night.
+Each country has its own unique track, and the race may be on during the day or at night.
+One week, drivers may be driving through the narrow streets of Monaco, and another week, they may be moving through the lit-up streets of Singapore at night.
 Each racetrack in F1 has a different number of laps, ranging from below 50 to above 70.
-Races typically last 2 hours, however red flags and safety cars can cause the race to go longer if necessary.
+Races typically last 2 hours; however, red flags and safety cars can cause the race to go longer if necessary.

 Safety Improvements in Formula One

-Formula One is without a doubt a dangerous sport, travelling at such speeds with 20 other cars on a track comes with huge risks.
-Over the years, the FIA has brought in many safety regulations in order to reduce injuries and deaths in motorsport.
-These safety regulations haven’t always been welcomed by drivers, teams and fans but they have proved their value over and over again.
-There have been safety improvements on track, on the car and on the drivers kit.
+Formula One is undoubtedly a dangerous sport, but travelling at such speeds with 20 other cars on a track comes with huge risks.
+Over the years, the FIA has brought in many safety regulations to reduce injuries and deaths in motorsport.
+Drivers, teams and fans haven’t always welcomed these safety regulations, but they have proved their value over and over again.
+There have been safety improvements on the track, car, and driver’s kit.
 Let’s have a look at some of the transformative safety improvements that have been introduced to F1.

 HANS

-Hand and Neck Support Device (HANS), a safety device required to be worn by all Formula 1 drivers.
-It fits over the driver’s shoulders and connects to the back of the helmet.
-HANS purpose is to prevent serious head and neck injury in the case of an accident.
+Hand and Neck Support Devices (HANS) are safety devices required to be worn by all Formula 1 drivers.
+They fit over the driver’s shoulders and connect to the back of the helmet.
+The purpose of the HANS is to prevent serious head and neck injuries in the case of an accident.
 It also minimises the impact of G-force on the driver.
-The video below demonstrates just how important HANs in and the difference it makes.
+The video below demonstrates just how vital HANs are and the difference they make.

 Fire Resistant Suits

-In order to add an extra layer of protection for drivers, their suits are completely fire resistant.
+Their suits are entirely fire-resistant to add an extra layer of protection for drivers.
 The drivers’ overalls are made from three layers of Nomex.
 Nomex is a material that protects drivers in the event of a fire.
-It is vital that drivers suits are fire resistant as this gives drivers valuable time to escape an accident that involves fire.
-Not only are their suits fire resistant but they also use fireproof underwear, boots and gloves for extra protection.
-It is mandatory for all drivers to wear fire resistant overalls.
+It is vital that drivers’ suits are fire resistant as this gives drivers valuable time to escape an accident that involves fire.
+Not only are their suits fire-resistant, but they also use fireproof underwear, boots and gloves for extra protection.
+All drivers must wear fire-resistant overalls.

 Survival Cell

-The survival cell, also known as the monocoque, is perhaps the most crucial safety feature on an F1 car.
-The survival cell is made out of carbon fibre material and it surrounds the driver in order to protect them in case of an incident.
+The survival cell, also known as the monocoque, is perhaps the most crucial safety feature of an F1 car.
+It is made of carbon fibre and surrounds the driver to protect them in case of an incident.
 The survival cell can withstand brutal forces and acts as a bulletproof vest against flying debris.

 Kevlar Fuel Tanks and Refuelling Ban

-Formula 1 fuel tanks are made from a material called Kevlar, which is highly durable and protects fuel tanks from being punctured and leaking fuel.
-The fuel tank is also surrounded by rubber in order to hold the fuel securely.
-These lightweight and flexible materials together provide high durability and protection against crashes.
-Refuelling was banned in Formula One in order to reduce cost and improve safety.
-Before this ban came into place, drivers were allowed to refuel during races.
-Many times cars burst into flames when refuelling.
-Now F1 cars must start the race with a full tank of fuel that has to do for the entirety of the race.
+Formula 1 fuel tanks are made from Kevlar, which is highly durable and protects fuel tanks from being punctured and leaking fuel.
+The fuel tank is also surrounded by rubber to hold the fuel securely.
+These lightweight and flexible materials provide high durability and protection against crashes.
+Refuelling was banned in Formula One to reduce costs and improve safety.
+Before this ban, drivers were allowed to refuel during races.
+Many times, cars burst into flames when refuelling.
+Now, F1 cars must start the race with a full tank of fuel, which is necessary for the entirety of the race.

 Roll Structure

-In order to prevent drivers from being seriously injured in the event of an accident, roll structures were brought into cars.
-Roll hoops are fitted above the drivers head to make the car roll over when it flips.
-Roll hoops stop the weight of the car from crushing the driver if it flips and allows the driver to escape the car quicker.
+Roll structures were introduced into cars to prevent drivers from being seriously injured in an accident.
+Roll hoops are fitted above the driver’s head to make the car roll over when it flips.
+Roll hoops stop the car’s weight from crushing the driver if it flips and allow the driver to escape the car quickly.

 Halo

 The Halo is one of the greatest safety inventions in Formula 1.
-It is a crash-protection structure made from titanium.
-The structure sits above the drivers head, the cars cockpit and it protects the driver in the case of a collision and from flying debris off other cars on the track.
-The Halo wasn’t a very welcomed addition to the car when it was first introduced, however it has no more than proved its worth and necessity, with it saving many lives and preventing serious injuries.
+It is a titanium crash-protection structure that sits above the driver’s head and the car’s cockpit.
+The structure protects the driver in a collision and from flying debris off other cars on the track.
+The Halo wasn’t a very welcomed addition to the car when it was first introduced, but it has proved its worth and necessity, saving many lives and preventing serious injuries.

-The importance of the Halo has been proven a number of times, and the continuous improvement on safety in F1 is constantly saving lives.
-The importance of these safety improvements were seen in 2020 when Roman Grosjean, Hass driver crashed into the barrier in the first lap in Bahrain.
+The importance of the Halo has been proven a number of times, and the continuous improvement in safety in F1 is constantly saving lives.
+The importance of these safety improvements was seen in 2020 when Roman Grosjean, a Hass driver, crashed into the barrier in the first lap in Bahrain.
 The driver’s car was split in half and burst into flames.

 Nicki Lauda had a similar crash in 1976.
-When he swerved off track his car collided with another and burst into flames.
-Nicki’s life was saved as he was pulled out of the car by other drivers.
+When he swerved off track, his car collided with another and burst into flames.
+Nicki’s life was saved as he was pulled out of the vehicle by other drivers.
 After the crash, Nicki went into a coma and suffered severe facial burns.
 It was unlikely that he would survive.
-Amazingly, Nicki recovered and only missed two races, going on to win the championship that following year.
+Nicki recovered and only missed two races, winning the championship the following year.

-After both cars burst into flames it is quite the miracle that either survived.
-Grosjean walked away with a few broken ribs and he also suffered burns to his hands when he touched the barriers as he was trying to exit the flames.
-Grosjean’s crash was worse than Lauda’s but the outcome was much different because of the amazing safety measures the FIA have in place.
-Without the halo, HANS, survival cell and fire resistant overalls Grosjean would have unlikely survived.
+After both cars burst into flames, it is quite a miracle that either survived.
+Grosjean walked away with a few broken ribs, and he also suffered burns to his hands when he touched the barriers as he was trying to exit the flames.
+Grosjean’s crash was worse than Lauda’s, but the outcome was much different because of the fantastic safety measures the FIA have in place.
+Grosjean would have unlikely survived without the halo, HANS, survival cells, and fire-resistant overalls.

 Formula One Achievements

-Over the years of F1 there have been many records set and broken.
-Let’s have a look at some of the greatest achievements in F1 history
+Over the years of F1, many records have been set and broken.
+Let’s have a look at some of the most outstanding achievements in F1 history

 Who Has the Most F1 World Championships

-Both Michael Schumacher and Lewis Hamilton have seven world champions, the most won by any F1 driver in the world.
-Lewis Hamilton also holds the title of most Grand Prix wins with 103 wins over his career, Michael Schumacher takes second place with 91 wins.
+Michael Schumacher and Lewis Hamilton have seven world champions, the most won by any F1 driver.
+Lewis Hamilton also holds the title of most Grand Prix wins with 103 wins over his career, and Michael Schumacher takes second place with 91 wins.
 Both Schumacher and Hamilton are the most decorated drivers in F1 history,

 Who Was the Youngest F1 World Champion

-At 23 years of age Sebastian Vettel won the 2010 Abu Dhabi Grand Prix making him the youngest Formula 1 World Champion in the World.
-Vettel was driving for Red Bull at the time, his win in 2010 marked the beginning of four consecutive world titles for the German driver.
+At 23, Sebastian Vettel won the 2010 Abu Dhabi Grand Prix, making him the youngest Formula 1 World Champion.
+Vettel was driving for Red Bull at the time.
+His win in 2010 marked the beginning of four consecutive world titles for the German driver.

 Who Was the Youngest Driver to Win A Grand Prix

-Max Verstappen became the youngest F1 driver to win a Grand Prix at the age of 18 when he won the 2017 Spanish Grand Prix.
-The Belgian-Dutch driver is no stranger to breaking records, not only was Max Verstappen the youngest driver to win a Grand Prix but he was also the youngest ever F1 driver to start a Formula 1 race at 17 years old and the youngest podium sitter.
-He was also the first driver in the Netherlands to win the World Champion and the youngest points scorer in the history of Formula 1.
+Max Verstappen became the youngest F1 driver to win a Grand Prix at 18 when he won the 2017 Spanish Grand Prix.
+The Belgian-Dutch driver is no stranger to breaking records.
+Not only was Max Verstappen the youngest driver to win a Grand Prix, but he was also the youngest ever F1 driver to start a Formula 1 race at 17 years old and the youngest podium sitter.
+He was also the first driver in the Netherlands to win the World Champion title and the youngest points scorer in the history of Formula 1.

 Who Has Won The Most World Championships in a Row

-Michael Schumachar is well-known for breaking world records within Formula 1 and here is just another one to add to the long list.
-In 2004 Michael Schumacher won his seventh World Championship title and also his 5th World Championship in a row.
-Not only had he broken Fangio’s record of five titles the previous year, he had now also broken Fangio’s four in a row title win.
-To this day the closest any other driver has gotten to his title is four in a row.
+Michael Schumacher is well-known for breaking world records within Formula 1, and here is just another one to add to the long list.
+In 2004, Michael Schumacher won his seventh and 5th World Championship titles in a row.
+Not only had he broken Fangio’s record of five titles the previous year, he had also broken Fangio’s four-in-a-row title win.
+Four in a row is the closest any other driver has gotten to his title.

 What Driver Has The Most Grand Prix Wins

-Lewis Hamilton has the most Grand Prix wins in the history of Formula 1 with 103 wins under his belt.
-The British driver is the only person to have ever reached into the three figures for race wins and it is highly likely that Hamilton is going to add even more wins to this figure.
+Lewis Hamilton has the most Grand Prix wins in Formula 1 history, with 103 wins.
+The British driver is the only person to have ever reached three figures for race wins, and it is highly likely that Hamilton will add even more wins to this figure.

 Formula One Media